 - The first recipe I saw called for hard boiled eggs, but most of the British recipes call for soft boiled.
 See which one you prefer.

 - Use ground pork and season with salt, pepper and sage before forming into patties.

 - Substitute hard boiled eggs with pickled eggs.

 - Coat with flavored breadcrumbs, such as Italian Herbs or Cajun Spiced.
-(See May 2011 recipe in the PHC Recipe File.)
+(Recipe here.)

 - For a gluten free version, dust the egg with corn starch instead of flour and coat with seasoned, crushed corn flakes instead of bread crumbs.